radian-software/selectrum/README.md

 The default sorting and filtering in Selectrum is quite simple and predictable.
 The method is similar to the one employed by Icomplete.
-Candidates are sorted first by history position, then by length and then alphabetically.
+Candidates are sorted first by history position (by *recency*), then by length and then alphabetically.
 Afterwards they are filtered and highlighted using the `completion-styles`.
 This default behavior is intended as a lowest common denominator that will definitely work.

 It is strongly recommended that you customize `completion-styles` using Orderless or install Prescient as described before.
 It is also